Wild Europe

 www.self-willed-land.org.uk/europe/wales_reply.pdf

-(11) Conference on Wilderness and Large Natural Habitat Areas, Czech Presidency of the EU Council and the European Commission, 27-28 May 2009, Prague
+(11) Proceedings of the Conference on Wilderness and Large Natural Habitat Areas, Czech Presidency of the EU Council and the European Commission, 27-28 May 2009, Prague

 http://assets.wnf.nl/downloads/wildeuropebochure_def.pdf